rule

 Text 14

-He of superpower, riding the lion took position with his club and hit Indra including his elephant with great force on the shoulder.
+He, a man of superpower riding the lion, took position with his club and hit Indra and his elephant with great force on the shoulder.

 He of superpower, riding the lion took position with his club and hit Indra including his elephant with great force on the shoulder.
 (Vedabase)